steveiliop56/PyOS/README.md

 ## Try the awesome GUI 🤩!

-Yeahhh please don't do that it's a [bad idea](GUI.md) trust me...
+My eyes couldn't handle how bad it was, soooo, I deleted it 😁!

 ## License

-The license is a simple GNU v3 so you can play with the code as much as your heart desires.
+The license is a simple GNU v3 so you can play with the code as much as your heart want.
 I am also not responsible if you manage to fry your computer with a simple python program.
 Good luck explaining to the warranty what happened 😁.